Avoiding and Preparing for High-Risk Situations

-Moving from detox to sustained recovery often travels through lapses.
-Preparing for lapses assists recovering drug and alcohol abusers achieve full recovery and regain control of their lives.
+Moving from detox to sustained recovery we must navigate lapses.
+Preparing for lapses assists recovering drug and alcohol abusers achieve full recovery.

 The physical aches are miserable (dopesickness); although excruciating, they last only a short time, with a distinct beginning and end (see Detox Isn’t Recovery).
 Recovery is a longer process.
 Recovering addicts must return to a life where temptations are present.
 The motivational pricks that pushed detox lose potency; motivation wanes and the decisional balance for sobriety adjusts.
 In the dark weeks and months of change, demons of relapse haunt the lonely halls.